-Lost Wage Differential Payments in Workers' Compensation Cases
+Lost Wage Differential Payments in Workers' Compensation Cases in Connecticut

 After an on-the-job injury, you have the right to seek workers’ compensation – but you can’t always rely on your employer or your employer’s workers’ compensation insurer to look out for your rights.
 One of the first priorities of any insurance company is to protect its own bottom line.
 When this goal conflicts with your need for medical care or other workers’ compensation, you may find yourself shortchanged, deprived of the benefits you deserve.
 Navigating our workers’ compensation laws and rules can make the process even more difficult.
 At Kocian Law Group, our experienced workers’ compensation attorneys are dedicated to leveling the playing field.
 We fight on behalf of each of our clients to ensure workers are well-informed, well-directed, and well-represented.